-The IT reputation of countries like Ukraine, Poland, Romania and Belarus is growing rapidly, and given the quality of provided services and the overall costs to hire software developers.
+The IT reputation of countries like Ukraine, Poland, Romania, and Belarus is growing rapidly, and given the quality of provided services and the overall costs to hire software developers.
 Hence, consider comparing dedicated developers that hail both from Asia and a variety of CEE countries.
-What follows is that comparative analysis of the most popular outsourcing destinations on those regions.
+What follows is the comparative analysis of the most popular outsourcing destinations in those regions.

 Of the 1.7 billion people in India, 5.2 million are developers.
 And the Indian government provides a lot of support to the IT industry, considering it is one of the top-5 in the country.
 And even though the IT YoY growth has declined recently, it is still at about 14%.

 The biggest draw for India is obviously the cost.
 In fact, a local outsourcing company will likely charge you the lowest rate in the world, although the low hourly rates may be somewhat offset by the number of people often required for a dedicated team.